warkrug/documenting_your_projects/README.md

 Rails contains a rake task that can be used to generate the documentation for an application.
 In Rails 4, the command is _rake doc:app_.

+If you are using rdoc markdown to decorate your comments, it makes sense that you also use it in the README.
+To do that use the rdoc extention: README.rdoc.
+This is the standard format for rails projects.
+Unfortunately it is not supported by some git hosts (bitbucket for example, will not render rdoc readmes but will GFM readmes).

 ### Yard

 Yard is an alternative ruby documentation system.
 It can be used with rdoc markdown,